chr-1x/hmh_bot/README.md

 `sudo pip install willie arrow parsedatetime sqlobject`

-#NOTE WILLIE BECAME 'SOPAL' FIND IT HERE (https://github.com/sopel-irc/sopel) we are not upgrading for the time being
+#NOTE WILLIE BECAME SOPAL FIND IT HERE (https://github.com/sopel-irc/sopel) we are not upgrading for the time being